HugoBlox/theme-academic-cv/README.md

 $ hugo server
 ```

+the `git` is necessary, but the `hugo` is not necessary if you do not want to view the site locally, follow our [contributing guide](#CONTRIBUTING) will undoubtedly lead you to make changes to our site!

 ## Support

 If you have any questions or feature requests, please feel free to submit an issue.

+[CONTRIBUTING]: ./CONTRIBUTING.md